Your Guide To Getting An FHA Loan With A Non-Occupant Co-Borrower

 The Benefits Of Using A Non-Occupant Co-Borrower

-The real benefit to applying with a non-occupant co-borrower is that you can use their income to help lower your DTI, meaning you can qualify for a bigger mortgage payment.
-This in turn strengthens your budget and you can afford more home or qualify to refinance.
+The biggest benefit to applying with a non-occupant co-borrower is that you can use their income to help lower your DTI, meaning you can qualify for a bigger mortgage payment.
+This in turn strengthens your budget so you can afford more home or qualify to refinance.

-There’s a misconception that having a co-borrower will help you further if you have some blemishes on your credit report.
-However, this isn’t the case because qualification and the interest rate you get is always based on the lowest median score of all applicants when it comes to FHA loans.
-Again, the advantage is added income.
+There’s a misconception that having a co-borrower will help you if you have some blemishes on your credit report.
+This isn’t the case with an FHA loan.
+That’s because your interest rate is based on the lowest median score of all applicants.

 The Bottom Line

-Applying with a non-occupant co-borrower can allow you to add to your budget based on the extra qualifying income.
-Both borrowers have to qualify from a credit standpoint and they’re both equally responsible for the loan.
+Applying with a non-occupant co-borrower can allow you to add to your budget and qualify for a larger mortgage based on the extra income.
+Both borrowers must meet the credit score requirement and are equally responsible for the loan.